rust-lang/blog.rust-lang.org/posts/inside-rust/2023-05-02-stabilizing-async-fn-in-trait.md

 }
 ```

 In the future, something like [trait transformers] may provide a more concise syntax without a proc macro.
-But because there are use cases that require the kind of fine-grained control provided by associated return types, we opted to stabilize them first and consider more concise syntaxes later.
+But because there are use cases that require the kind of fine-grained control provided by associated return types, we opted to stabilize them first and consider more concise syntaxes after gaining experience.

 [trait transformers]: https://smallcultfollowing.com/babysteps/blog/2023/03/03/trait-transformers-send-bounds-part-3/